aruanoguate/gitflow-in-azure-devops/README.md

 # Installation
 1. Clone the repository
-2. Move to the main directory of the repo
+2. Move to the repo's main directory
 3. Run `install.bat`